nuxt-community/legacy-modules/README.md

 # Nuxt Modules

-This is a mono-repo for smaller nuxt modules.
+⚠️ This is a mono repository for some smaller nuxt modules.

-Please see [awesome-nuxt](https://github.com/nuxt-community/awesome-nuxt) for many more ready to use modules :)
+**👉 You probably want to see [Awesome Nuxt](https://github.com/nuxt-community/awesome-nuxt#modules) for many more ready-to-use modules.**

-## Modules
+## Packages

 - [bootstrap-vue](modules/bootstrap-vue)
 - [browserconfig](modules/browserconfig)